Intrenion/Milcraft/doctrine/modern-strategy.md

 Land and sea forces operate under different physical demands.

 **Action**
-Assign land and sea forces according to the control, access, and movement each environment requires.
+Assign land and sea forces according to the control, access, and movement requirements of each environment.

 **Outcome**
 Combined action uses the strengths of each environment.